27.11.18 Speaker Event – Nick Bitel – Sport England

 They develop a more productive, sustainable and responsible sports sector by encouraging a more demand-led, consumer-focused approach from the sector, improving governance of all organisations that are in receipt of public investment.
 They also aim to improve financial efficiency and increase a more diverse revenue generation and an increase in the diversity of leadership.

 They want everyone in England, regardless of age, background or level of ability to feel able to engage in sport and physical activity.
 Some will be young, fit and talented but most will not.
-They need a sport sector that welcomes everyone – meets their needs, treats them as individuals and values them as customers.
+They need a sports sector that welcomes everyone – meets their needs, treats them as individuals and values them as customers.
 They work with and partner a widening range of varied organisations.

 Towards an Active Nation is their mission – working in partnership with those who share their vision.
 Everything they do will be built on sound consumer insight, with detailed evaluation of results so that they can improve and refine programmes.